OttoLaitinen/OttoLaitinen/README.md

-## Hello there!
-I am Otto.
-I design and develop software products.
+# Hello there!
+I am Otto 👋🏻

 I'm a master's student at Aalto University majoring in Human-Computer Interaction.
 I enjoy creating and building things that people use, experience and interact with.